Department: UO Online

 To be considered for this position, applicants must submit a complete application online.
 Complete applications must include the following attachments:

 2. A cover letter indicating how you meet the minimum qualifications for the position

-3. Examples of three course development projects.
+3. Three examples of course development projects.
 Describe the scope of each project and identify the role you played.
 If applicable, include links or screenshots.
-Please upload this documentation in the "Supplemental Questions" field.
+Please upload the examples as a single document in the "Supplemental Questions" field.

 Any application missing the above documents/information may be considered incomplete.

 The Office of the Provost (OtP) is responsible for carrying out the academic mission of the University of Oregon.
 In doing so, OtP works closely with faculty and staff to enhance academic excellence, student success, and the UO’s overall academic profile.
 Led by the Provost, OtP is a dynamic office that leads and manages a variety of initiatives, processes, and services.
 A major initiative being led by OtP is to boost student success by strengthening infrastructure and support for UO’s online courses.
 Online education expands the University of Oregon's educational mission beyond campus, enlarging UO’s reach and amplifying the University's reputation as a leader in research and teaching.
 Further, online education and the goals of this initiative align with the presidential priorities of access, student success, excellence, and experience.